 Once your catalog has been uploaded, your product Pins can show organically on the platform and they are also ready to be boosted through Catalog Sales campaigns.

-Getting Started With Pinterest Shopping Ads
+How to Get Started With Pinterest Shopping Ads

 In order to start advertising with Pinterest Shopping Ads you need to make sure that you have: